 Ophelia, left alone on stage, grieves the loss of Hamlet’s mind and her own misfortune.

-Prior to this moment, the king Claudius and Ophelia’s father, Polonius order Ophelia to stop seeing Hamlet as they hide nearby to view his reaction.
+Prior to this moment, Ophelia is taken aside by King Claudius and her father, Polonius.
+They order Ophelia to stop seeing Hamlet, referencing his erratic behaviour.
+King Cladius and Polonius then hide nearby to watch Hamlet’s reaction to being broken up with.
 What follows is one of the most explosive scenes of the play.

-As Ophelia follows the wishes of her father and the king, Hamlet suspects that he is being watched and all hell breaks loose.
-In what is essentially a public break up scene, Hamlet dramatically and aggressively shames Ophelia by telling her to “get thee to a nunnery” or, in the other sense of the phrase, ‘get yourself to a whorehouse’ before leaving her.
+Ophelia follows the instructions of her father and the king, but Hamlet suspects that he is being watched and all hell breaks loose.
+In what is essentially a public break up scene, Hamlet dramatically and aggressively shames Ophelia by ordering her: “get thee to a nunnery”.
+He’s essentially telling her to ‘get yourself to a brothel’ before leaving her.

 Ophelia is left alone to come to terms with what has just occurred.

 Language and Thought Breakdown